luishdemetrio/snow_da/README.md

 So far, we have named our agent, defined an icon and background, provided a description, set some instructions, and created the starter prompts.
 However, if you try to interact with the agent at this stage, it will not be able to answer any questions.
 This is because we have instructed our agent not to use the internal language model (LLM) and we have not yet provided any knowledge sources for it to use.

 To verify this, go to the "Test Your Agent" panel and click on any starter prompt, such as "KB: List Outlook 2010 articles."
-You will notice the message: "Sorry, I can't answer your question.
-Please let me know if I can assist you with anything else."
+You will notice the message: **Sorry, I can't answer your question.
+Please let me know if I can assist you with anything else.**

 ![](images/noresults.png)